 But another option is the sale-leaseback.

-This can be an effective route if you want cash in-hand while you search for your next home.
+This can be an effective route if you want cash in hand while you search for your next home.
 When you sell your home, you can try to negotiate this option with the buyer.
 It all depends on finding a trustworthy partner.

-Enjoy Your Home Equity With EasyKnock
+Convert Your Home Equity

-At EasyKnock, we know there are countless unique reasons why a homeowner wants to access their equity, such as paying off debt, funding a business, or paying for their children’s college education.
+There are countless unique reasons why a homeowner wants to access their equity, such as paying off debt, funding a business, or paying for their children’s college education.